 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-I am unable to comment on the condition and type of the hot water cylinder which is boxed in at first floor level.
+Boilers and central heating systems should be tested and serviced by an OFTEC oil registered engineer on an annual basis to ensure their safe and efficient operation.